Uyansu/Uyansu/README.md

 ### Repository:
 https://github.com/Uyansu/Teakon-Masala <br> https://github.com/Uyansu/Mortgage_Calculator

-please refresh the website that is created with React a few times, it will need a few seconds, till the database in the background delivers the necessary data.
+please refresh the website for Teakon-Masala a few times, it will need a few seconds, till the database in the background delivers the necessary data.

 <!--
 **Uyansu/Uyansu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.